bkammerling/ubuild-jekyll/wunder_collections/_apps/cerence-tour-guide.md

   of riding an eScooter (or other micro mobility vehicle) by making exploring cities and casual rides more interesting and fun!
-It allows eScooter riders to get all the benefits of high-quality audio tour guides from their smartphone, enabling them to choose from packaged tours or explore spots on the go.
+It allows eScooter riders to get all the benefits of high-quality audio tour guides from their smartphone, enabling them to choose from packaged tours or explore spots of their interests on the go.
 With Cerence Tour Guide, users receive audio information about all exciting places along their journeys.</p>"
 screenshot_details:
 - screenshot: "/uploads/2021/06/16/architecture-nils-lenke.png"
   title: Audio tour guide functionality based on native audio or textual content
-  screenshot_description: 'Tour Guide is cloud based and comes with integrations into
+  screenshot_description: 'Tour Guide is a cloud based solution that delivers interfaces
-    providers of native audio guides but also Cerence''s new neural network based TTS (speech synthesis) allowing to read out textual content (like Wikipedia) in near-human quality (proven in usability tests). '
+    to providers of native audio guides along with Cerence''s new neural network based TTS (speech synthesis) allowing to read out textual content (like Wikipedia) in near-human quality (proven in usability tests). '
 - screenshot: "/uploads/2021/06/16/bus_models-nils-lenke.png"
   title: Interesting business and monetization models
-  screenshot_description: Tour Guide has different modes, explore mode and packaged
+  screenshot_description: 'Tour Guide has different modes: explore and packaged tour
-    tour modes allowing for different business models, e.g. pay per day or buy packaged tours.
-It also comes with the possibility to purchase tickets through our booking partners, creating additional revenue share opportunities.
+    allowing different business models, e.g. pay per day or buy packaged tours.
+It also comes with the possibility to purchase attraction and event tickets through our booking partners, creating additional revenue share opportunities.'
 app_details:
 - detail_title: ''
   detail_content: "<em>*Additional fees may be charged</em>"